spacecloud-io/space-docs/content/microservices/deployments/services-in-depth/using-secrets.md

 ![Create file secret](/images/screenshots/create-file-secret.png)

-To apply these secrets to a service, simply mention them in the service configuration.
+To apply these secrets to a service, mention them in the service configuration.

 ![Using secrets](/images/screenshots/using-secrets.png)